GibbsConsulting/django-plotly-dash/docs/bootstrap.rst

 - install the package as descrbed in the :ref:`installation <installation>` section

+- install the static support package with ``pip install dpd-static-support``

 - add the various settings in the :ref:`configuration <configuration>` section, particularly the STATICFILES_FINDERS, PLOTLY_COMPONENTS and MIDDLEWARE ones.